sarchak/gpthistory/README.md

 ## Download the conversation history
 Unfortunately, there is no way to programmatically get the conversation history.
-As as work around export the conversations by going to the Setting Section
+As as work around export the conversations by going to the Setting Section.
+One you get the email from OpenAI download and unzip the folder which contains the conversations.json file

 <img width="681" alt="SCR-20230726-ugkl" src="https://github.com/sarchak/gpthistory/assets/839293/212e5733-e0cf-4e4b-b45c-e1daaaeeaa4f">

 ## Indexing and Search